pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner without close button.md

 10. ctaLink1 and ctaLink2 - Quite a few values like text, href, fontSize, backgroundColor, textColor, borderRadius, fontFamily can be changed.
 11. subHeading - These can be enabled or disabled.
 Text, colour and href can be changed for them.
 Three subheadings are available.
 12. logoImage- This can be activated or deactivated with customized logo and width of the image can be changed.
-13. animation - subtle animations like fade, bounce, swing and slide can be activated, fade in time and fade out time can also be set.